Alejogb1/job-board/blog-data/difference-between-viewport-size-and-screen-size.md

 id: "difference-between-viewport-size-and-screen-size"
 ---

-Okay so you’re asking about viewport size versus screen size right Been there done that probably a million times Let me break it down for you with a little bit of my history thrown in
+you’re asking about viewport size versus screen size right Been there done that probably a million times Let me break it down for you with a little bit of my history thrown in

 See I’ve been neck deep in web dev since dial-up was a thing Remember waiting minutes for a single image to load Yeah that was my jam Back then we had less to worry about the complexities that come with modern responsive design viewport vs screen size was way simpler We had screens and we had a browser window that was mostly the same size So it was a breeze